wkok/openai-clojure/README.md

 ## Quickstart

-See the full [openai-clojure](https://wkok.github.io/openai-clojure/wkok.openai-clojure.api.html) api documentation for examples of all the supported OpenAI APIs.
+See the full [API Reference](https://wkok.github.io/openai-clojure/wkok.openai-clojure.api.html) for examples of all the supported OpenAI APIs.

 Require the `api` namespace